neolovepineapple/GSoC_iregnetonCRAN/Medium_Test.md

 ![](GSoC_AoNi_files/figure-markdown_github/lasso_plot1.png)

-Seems one of the variables has very small variance, which lead to a very large coefficiency absolute value.
+One of the variables has very small variance, which lead to a very large coefficiency absolute value.
 I omit it in the next plot.

 ``` r
 fit.ire$beta <- fit.ire$beta[-c(which.min(fit.ire$beta[,100])),]